 When I booked my Silfra snorkeling tour in Iceland through DIVE.IS I was excited but also somewhat nervous.
 Dry suit?
 What is that?
 Thirty-six degrees Fahrenheit?
 That’s cold.
 Really cold.

 For those not familiar with Silfra, it is a rift formed between the North American and Eurasian tectonic plates within Þingvellir Lake.
 It’s located right outside of Reykjavik and it is the only place in the world that one can snorkel between two continental plates.
 It is also some of the world’s clearest water.
 The water funneled through this crack in the plates is glacier melt-off that has been filtered through lava rock for 30-100 years until it reaches the lake resulting in the most pure water you will ever drink or swim in.

 I met up with the tour at Þingvellir National Park and despite being chilly, it was an otherwise pleasant day.
 After a brief overview of what the afternoon had in store for us, our guides began to instruct us as to how to actually get into the dry suit and hopefully make it leak proof.
-The whole process of putting it on took about 30 or 40 minutes.
+The whole process of putting it on took about 30 to 40 minutes.
 It wasn’t easy and assistance was definitely needed.

 I wore my warmest pair of thermals and socks as my base layer.
 I was then given an insulation layer to zip over those.
-It’s really important that everything fit correctly, so giving the tour company your accurate height and weight beforehand is important.
+It’s necessary that everything fit correctly, so giving the tour company your accurate height and weight beforehand is important.
 The guides then made rounds helping everyone get into the suit itself.
-They then assisted us in putting on the mitts and hood and lastly, provided us with a mask and fins.
+They assisted us in putting on the mitts and hood and lastly, provided us with a mask and fins.
 The only part of your body that is exposed after all of this is your face, mainly your mouth area.